Kristy Cates: Career

 After a few months in New York, Cates was cast in the New York Gilbert and Sullivan Players production of Princess Ida.
 Shortly thereafter, she began to perform with a number of "unknown" writers and composers—presenting a cabaret of their work at the historical club, Don't Tell Mama.
 Cates worked at several regional theaters such as the Lucille Lortel White Barn Theatre, North Bay Opera, the Playhouse on the Green, Merry-Go-Round Playhouse and at the Eugene O'Neill Theater Conference.
 As a singer, she has appeared at numerous NYC clubs and theatres including the Duplex, the Producer's Club, Joe's Pub, Don't Tell Mama, XL, the Triad, and Therapy.

 In 2003, Cates starred in the off-Broadway production Boobs!
 The Musical which celebrated the songs of legendary 50's and 60's singer, Ruth Wallis.
-She played Ruth Wallis along with other characters (including a medicated Mary Poppins, and a Follies Bergere wannabe).
+She played Ruth Wallis along with other characters (including a medicated Mary Poppins, and a Folies Bergère wannabe).

 In 2018, she released a jazzy, musical theatre song called "Kristy's Lament (Another Awful Day With the MTA)."
 After leaving her Broadway show one evening, she had taken to Facebook to recount her disastrous subway ride home.
 The post went viral, and caught the attention of lyricist Chris Giordano, who adapted Kristy's commute into a musical number, with composer Ryan Edward Wise.